Car Electrical Diagnostics

 Identify the Problem

 Ask about symptoms, when they started, and any recent work done on the vehicle.
-This will help you narrow down the potential causes.
+This will help us narrow down the potential causes.

 3